AnsaAmeen/Aura-X-Crypto-AI-Driven-Market-Intelligence-Decision-Support-System/README.md

 * 📊 **Technical Analysis Engine** Custom-built JS engine that calculates real-time **RSI, MACD, and Bollinger Bands** to eliminate emotional trading bias.

 ---
+## 💼 Real-World Use Cases

+* 💹 **Institutional Decision Support** Automates the tedious task of monitoring 10+ data streams, providing fund managers with a consolidated "Executive Summary" of the market.
+* 🛡️ **Emotional Trading Mitigation** By strictly following **RSI** and **Fear & Greed** thresholds, the system prevents FOMO-driven entries and panic-driven exits.
+* 🔍 **Early Trend Identification** Scrapes **Discord** and **News** headlines to detect narrative shifts before they are fully priced into the charts.
+* 📈 **Automated Technical Oversight** Acts as a 24/7 technical analyst, identifying overbought or oversold conditions across multiple assets simultaneously.

+---

 ## 🛠️ Infrastructure & Tech Stack